 The Managing Director, Mr McBrayer, is employed under a rolling contract.
-Mr McBrayer's current contract was executed on 3 May 2021.
-Mr McBrayer's remuneration for 2022 and 2021 is disclosed in the tables on page 28.
+Mr McBrayer's current contract was executed on 13 May 2008.
+Mr McBrayer's remuneration for 2020 and 2019 is disclosed in the tables on pages 25 and 26.
 Under the terms of the present contract:

-- Each year from 1 January to 31 December, Mr McBrayer may be entitled to receive additional amounts up to a maximum of 20% of base remuneration based on the Company's performance and achieving certain Key Performance Indicator thresholds.
+- Each year from 1 January to 31 December, Mr McBrayer may be entitled to receive additional amounts up to a maximum of \$50,000 based on achieving certain benchmarks and targets, which in the absence of any formal agreement will default to achieving the budgeted underlying operating EBITDA approved by the Board of Directors effective 2017 (previously Profit After Tax).
 This amount is entirely performance based and seeks to strengthen the alignment of the Managing Director's interests with those of the Company's shareholders. - Mr McBrayer may resign from his position and thus terminate this contract by giving 6 months written notice unless a mutually agreeable date can be agreed upon. - The Company may terminate this employment agreement by providing 6 months written notice or providing payment in lieu of the notice period. - The Company may terminate the contract at any time without notice if serious misconduct has occurred.
-Where termination with cause occurs the Managing Director is only entitled to that portion of remuneration that is fixed, and only up to the date of termination. - Mr McBrayer is entitled to receive strictly limited recourse loans under the Company's LTIP to purchase shares. - On 13 July 2015, a strictly limited recourse loan was made to Mr McBrayer under the Company's LTIP to purchase shares for a period of 2 years.
+Where termination with cause occurs the Managing Director is only entitled to that portion of remuneration that is fixed, and only up to the date of termination.

+- Mr McBrayer is entitled to receive strictly limited recourse loans under the Company's LTIP to purchase shares. - On 13 July 2015, a strictly limited recourse loan was made to Mr McBrayer under the Company's LTIP to purchase shares for a period of 2 years.
 The loan was to enable the purchase of 1,721,554 shares at the price of 90 cents per share.
 The LTIP shares vested on 9 May 2017, the date of the 2017 AGM. - On 9 May 2017, Mr McBrayer exercised his rights to purchase 1,721,554 LTIP shares and the Company extended a loan totalling \$1,549,398.60 for the purchase of the Plan Shares.
-The loan is repayable in full within 5 years.

-- As approved by shareholders at the May 2019

-AGM, 200,000 options were granted on 27 May

-2019 and 539,525 shares comprising 269,911

-ordinary shares and 269,614 LTIP shares were

-issued in accordance with the Company's Long

-Term Incentive Plan on 11 December 2019 to

-Mr McBrayer.

-- As approved by shareholders at the July 2020 AGM, 1,015,500 shares comprising 257,750 ordinary shares and 757,750 LTIP shares were issued in accordance with the Company's Long Term Incentive Plan on 24 July 2020 to Mr McBrayer.
+The loan is repayable in full within 5 years. - As approved by shareholders at the May 2019 AGM, 200,000 options were granted on 27 May 2019 and 539,525 shares comprising 269,911 ordinary shares and 269,614 LTIP shares were issued in accordance with the Company's Long Term Incentive Plan on 11 December 2019 to Mr McBrayer. - As approved by shareholders at the July 2020 AGM, 1,015,500 shares comprising 257,750 ordinary shares and 757,750 LTIP shares were issued in accordance with the Company's Long Term Incentive Plan on 24 July 2020 to Mr McBrayer.